Aliases for HSPE1 Gene

 GeneCards Summary for HSPE1 Gene

 HSPE1 (Heat Shock Protein Family E (Hsp10) Member 1) is a Protein Coding gene.
 Diseases associated with HSPE1 include Exocervical Carcinoma and Sennetsu Fever.
-GO annotations related to this gene include poly(A) RNA binding and chaperone binding.
+Gene Ontology (GO) annotations related to this gene include chaperone binding.

 UniProtKB/Swiss-Prot for HSPE1 Gene